School Philosophy Conference at Rugby School

 The fee per delegate is £125 + VAT = £150 (£62.50 concessionary rate for students)

-For further details of the course programme and booking information, please contact Sarah Rusk at firstname.lastname@example.org or on 01788 556216.
+For further details of the course programme and booking information, please contact Rachel Palmer at email@example.com or on 01788 556340.

 Please note that this course is designed and managed entirely by Rugby School.
-Click on the below for course programme details and to obtain the booking form.
+Click the links below for course programme details and to obtain the booking form.